fluffy-willa-42-team/cube3d/doc/ray_casting.md

 $$xInter_y = P'_x - (\overline{A\ xInter} - \Delta y)$$

 *The trick for if it's outside is here.
-With a double negative the formula can be simplified.*
+With a double negative, the formula can be simplified.*

 $$xInter_y = P'_x + \Delta y - \overline{A\ xInter}$$